sanguinecromancer/autocomplete-assignment/questions.md

 7. What's the difference in handling exceptions in promises, callbacks and async…await?

-Callbacks check right away the first argument, if it's an error.
+Callbacks check the first argument right away, if it's an error.
 Promises use .catch() method.
 Async await use try and catch blocks to catch the errors.